 There are clear indications that more scientific and social scientific specialist information and analysis has been in demand in the pandemic.
 Those research services which rely largely on staff with legal and political science backgrounds may have found this challenging.
 Some have responded by finding expertise externally.
 A very few parliaments have regularly used contracted experts for research (e.g. the European Parliament ‘Policy Departments’; the Netherlands); a few more have used voluntary inputs by experts (e.g. POST in the UK).
 It is not necessarily simple and straightforward to use external experts to deliver research in parliaments.
 There is scope for the experience in management of contracts and external expertise to be shared.

 Many services highlighted the re-purposing of parliamentary research/information materials, developed to serve parliament, as information sources for the public.
 Several services were already actively promoting this secondary use but the pandemic has given the citizen information role a much higher profile.
 This is another area where experience could very usefully be shared.

 It feels like a faint light on the horizon, but there is also a question of how services make the most of the return to normal.
 When it is again possible to have in-person services and events, how can library and research services make the greatest impact on re-launch?

 The IFLAPARL report and event

 *The IFLA website has an introduction and link to download the full survey report: https://www.ifla.org/publications/node/93244 .
 The survey was followed up by a virtual event in December 2020 where many of the survey contributors – and others – made short presentations on their experience.
-The slide presentations and video recordings of that event will be available shortly on the IFLAPARL page: https://www.ifla.org/services-for-parliaments.
+The slide presentations and video recordings of that event are available here: ‘Library and Research Services for Parliaments: innovation and inspiration during a global pandemic’.